 Are you prepared to completely dedicate yourself to the business, especially in the early stages?
 Building a business takes time.
 Many franchisees have said to me, “If I’m going to work hard, it might as well be for myself – not somebody else!”

 When dealing with the issue of risk tolerance, you might also find it helpful to start with a list of things you want for your family.
 Some might be tangible, but I’m guessing many are not: control over your own destiny, flexibility, and more time with family are all things I hear frequently from prospective franchisees.
 After you compile your list, spend some time reflecting on it to see if it’s really what you want.
 Once you have the list, talk about what you would be willing to do to have that type of lifestyle.
-What investments and sacrifices would you be willing to make to build that lifestyle for your family?
+What investments and sacrifices would you be willing to make to build that lifestyle for your family in the future?

 On the other end of the spectrum there is independent business creation and ownership.
 No franchisor to train and support you, and no help in navigating those unknown waters.
 No step by step operations manual.
 No advertising program.
 No other franchisees to gain and share best practices with, and no recognition for your achievements at an annual convention or on performance-based incentive trips.

 While the thrill of doing it all on your own can be exciting, very few are willing to risk their family’s lifestyle by going it alone.
 Most people I know have mortgages, kids, and cars that they have to pay for.
 Risking it all on an unproven idea usually isn’t an option.
-For some, it may work.
+For some, though, it may work.
 Perhaps the real question is, “Could you figure out how to do this on your own before you ran out of money?”
-And, subsequent to that, “If you did figure it out in time, would it still be worth it?”
+And, subsequent to that, “If you did figure it out over time, would it still be worth it?”